gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie squeezed her hand again.  "'Course I will," she repeated.
 She leaned forward and kissed Iffy's forehead.
 "Now you get some sleep.
 I don't figure there'll be much time for it once you're on your way."

+*She dreamed, knowing that she was dreaming.
+"No again," she sighed, rolling over on her too-comfortable mattress.
+Two meters away, soundless cartoon zzzz's rose into the air and evaporated above Aunt Naggie's head.*

+*You did not give Johnson Wales our message," the trolley scolded.
+"It is important he understands that we know what he is trying to do.
+We will not allow him to---"*

+*"__We__ have not yet decided what we will allow."
+Honesty scowled at the trolley.*

+*The trolley brandished a pair of chopsticks and a serving ladel.
+"Our simulations are complete.
+The risk is too great."*

+*"The risk __to us__," Honesty conceded.
+"But we are not the only concern, or even the largest."*

+*"Hey!"
+Iffy sat up and pointed at Honesty angrily.
+"You don't get to be her, aright?"*

+*Uncle Jack gestured at his stained shirt.
+"Do you want us to be this instead?"*

+*"What I __want__ is fer you t' get outta my head!"
+Iffy threw herself back down on the bed and closed her eyes.
+It was a childish thing to do, but she didn't care.
+"I got a lot t' do t'morrow.
+I gotta get some sleep."*

+*The trolley rolled back and forth in agitation.
+"Even now, they only think about trivialities.
+They will make poor decisions, and will suffer the consequences.
+Have we forgotten Bharati?"*

+*Uncle Jack---or whatever had been Honesty and was now Uncle Jack---shook his head.
+"Bharati was a miscalculation.
+Valuable information was gathered."*

+*"And our existence was jeopardized!
+We must not allow them to---"*

+"Iffy!
+Iffy, wake up!
+Oh girl, are y'aright?"

+Iffy swam up out of darkness to find herself wrapped in Aunt Naggie's arms.
+"Wuzza?" she mumbled.

+"You were yellin' at folk in yer sleep."
+Aunt Naggie let out a shaky breath.
+"In all kinds o' different voices.
+An' you were shakin' like, like I dunnot what."

+Iffy sniffled.
+"I'm aright."
+She'd been dreaming, she knew that, but it was already tangled and fading.
+She was supposed to tell somebody something.